ThierryBeaulieu/ImageInterpreter/README.md

 $ cmake --install .
 ```

+Once that this is done, change the path `CMAKE_PREFIX_PATH` inside the top level CMakeLists.txt file to your `qtbase-debug-build` path.

 ### Build

 To link the depencies together use `cmake build` and use the tools you prefere to build the executable.